Wipe Out (instrumental): In popular culture

 Following the 2001 death of television personality Morton Downey Jr., news reports, obituaries and Downey's official website incorrectly credited him as the composer of "Wipe Out".

-In science fiction author Robert J. Sawyer's Neanderthal Parallax series, the DNA sequence for a deadly virus is saved in a computer folder entitled "Surfaris".
-A character immediately recognizes this as a reference to "Wipe Out" and determines that the virus will wipe out all of the Neanderthals on a parallel universe's Earth.
-She then rewrites the DNA code to a non-lethal version and calls the file "Surfer Joe" in reference to the A-side of "Wipe Out".

-In the late 2000s, the track was used on Harry Hill's TV Burp, usually played when Harry or the Knitted Character ride a jelly.

-"Wipe Out" has been included in a number of film soundtracks, including those of Dark Star (1974), Dirty Dancing (1987), The Sandlot (1993), Toy Story 2 (1999), Recess: School's Out (2001), The Cat in the Hat (2003), Herbie Fully Loaded (2005), Surf's Up (2007), Far Cry New Dawn (2019), and Stranger Things (2022).

-In 2014, the track was played in the 29th episode of season 5 of Regular Show as the "ancient call of the surfers".
+The song lends its title to the 1995 video game of the same name.

+The song was used in the 1993 American film The Sandlot during a chase scene.

-The Fat Boys feat.
-The Beach Boys version
+The Fat Boys and the Beach Boys version

-In the summer of 1987, the Fat Boys collaborated with the Beach Boys on a version of "Wipe Out" that made it to number 12 in the U.S. and number 2 in the UK.
+In mid-1987, American hip-hop trio Fat Boys collaborated with the Beach Boys on a version of "Wipe Out", retitled "Wipeout!", that made it to number 12 in the United States and number two in the United Kingdom.

 Music video

-The music video begins with an announcement of a boxing match with the Fat Boys and Beach Boys in attendance, but the match is interrupted by a fight.
-In the following scene, the Fat Boys load up a car with swimsuits and then drive off.
-The Beach Boys are driving a dune buggy through the city.
+The Fat Boys load up a car with beach gear and then drive off.
+The Beach Boys are driving a Jeep Wrangler through the city, transforming the people's clothes into beachwear.
 Both bands go around the city in the direction of a beach, while they perform the song and draw the city inhabitants to the beach, where one of the Fat Boys tries to lift a heavy weight and is laughed at by some women.
 The Beach Boys play DJ in the street.